blissydata/PORTFOLIO/README.md

 ![Blissy Data](my_profile_img.jpg)

 ## ABOUT ME
-Hello, I'm Blissy Data, an aspiring Data Analyst passionate about transforming data into meaningful insights and actionable solutions.
+Hello, I'm Blessing Daniel, an aspiring Data Analyst passionate about transforming data into meaningful insights and actionable solutions.
 Through hands-on projects and continuous learning, I have developed strong analytical, problem-solving, and reporting skills.

 ## WHAT I DO
 - ✅ Analyze and interpret data to uncover insights